-Cigarette Addiction Everyone knows that cigarettes are bad for you.
+Cigarette’s are bad for you.
+Plain and simple.
+Many people know this, and still continue to smoke.
 Since the mid-1960’s, the popularity of cigarettes has declined by half.
-Even so, millions of Americans – as many as 45 million or 20 percent of the country - still smoke cigarettes.
-More accurately, they have a nicotine addiction.
+Even so, millions of Americans – as many as 45 million or 20 percent of the country – have a cigarette addiction.
+More accurately, smoking is not just a bad habit, it is an addiction to nicotine.
+Nicotine is the chemical in cigarettes that makes you want to keep smoking.
+Just like other addictions, people who are addicted to cigarettes have a compulsive need to smoke and their body craves regular doses of it nicotine.
 Despite everything we now know about how cigarettes affect a person’s health, thousands of new people begin smoking each year.
-While the message is reinforced in schools, public health campaigns, hospitals, and just about everywhere, it’s still important to continue to remind people: Cigarettes kill.
+While the message is reinforced in schools, public health campaigns, hospitals, and just about everywhere, it’s still important to continue to remind people: Cigarette’s kill.

 The Disease of Addiction